Image by Free-Photos

 Yet in all those cases, I have set aside my own inner wisdom, I have betrayed the trust I have in myself, and followed the tune of the Pied Piper.
 I have allowed it to lead me astray...

 Pleasing Others or Being True to Yourself?

 I remember my behavior at the beginning of my relationship with the man who has since become my ex-husband.
 In those days, I was still very caught up in 'pleasing others'.
 Let me give you an example: He would suggest we go somewhere, i.e. the movies.
-Now there were times when I really wanted to stay home or do something else, yet, in order to please him I would go.
+Now there were times when I really wanted to stay home, yet, in order to please him I would go.
 Those outings always turned out badly.
-We would end up having an argument, get into some kind of unpleasant situation (traffic jam, etc.), or I hated the movie.
+We would end up having an argument, get into some kind of unpleasant situation (traffic jam, etc.), or I disliked the movie.